chadwcarlson/hugo-demo-theme/content/demos/control-costs/deck.md

 Want more services in your application?
 Just add them.

 <aside class="notes">
-  There are no separate charges to add one of our many managed services to you application.
+  There are no separate charges to add one of our many managed services to your application, just add its corresponding configuration.
+Here, we're adding Redis for our application level caching by first defining it in our <code>services.yaml</code> file.
-  Just add its corresponding line of YAML to your configuration, and push to a branch to test it out.
+  Then, we add a relationship between our application and the Redis service in our
+  <code>.platform.app.yaml</code> file.
+With those changes applied, all that's needed is to
+  commit and push to Platform.sh, and then our environment will contain the new service ready for testing.
 </aside>
 {{< /slide >}}